 - 1/2 teaspoon salt

-- In a large bowl, cream butter and sugars until light and fluffy.
+- In a mixing bowl, cream butter and sugars.
 Beat in eggs and extracts.
-Combine the flour, baking soda and salt; gradually add to creamed mixture and mix well.
+Combine the flour, baking soda and salt; gradually add to creamed mixture.

 - Using a cookie press fitted with a bar disk, press a 12-in.-long strip of dough onto an ungreased baking sheet.
 Spread fruit filling over dough.
 Press another strip over filling.
 Cut into 1-in. pieces (there is no need to separate the pieces).
 Repeat with remaining dough and filling.

 - Bake at 375° for 12-15 minutes or until edges are golden.
 Recut into pieces if necessary.
 Remove to wire racks to cool.
-Dust with confectioners' sugar if desired.
+Dust with confectioners' sugar.
 Yield: about 7-1/2 dozen.

 Reviews forFruit-Filled Spritz Cookies